Disclaimer

 How Can You Help Your Great Dane Live Longer?

-Another thing that you can do is to feed them healthy food.
+Another thing you can do is feed them healthy food.
 This means avoiding foods with too much fat since they contribute to weight gain and obesity, which leads to an increased risk of diabetes and high blood pressure.
 You should also consider giving them a chew bone or other chew toy to keep their jaws strong and reduce the risk of dental problems like periodontal disease, which can also lead to death if not treated in time.

 Prevent Your Dog From Developing Bloat

-To help prevent Bloat, the best practice is to feed your dog smaller portions and spread them throughout the day rather than give them one or two larger meals which they may wolf down.
+To help prevent Bloat, the best practice is to feed your dog smaller portions and spread them throughout the day rather than give them one or two larger meals they may wolf down.
 This should reduce any potential problems with gas or digestion and avoid emergency surgery.

 Another good idea to slow down the eating of your Great Dane is to use one of the special dog bowls made for this purpose such as a JASGOOD slow feed dog bowl.
 This is a great way to reduce gas from fast eating.